SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

 In this exercise, you will learn how to register a Cloud Integration service in the *Landscape Management Service (LMS)* of SAP Cloud ALM.
 This service has a secure connection to a respective Cloud Integration tenant as part of SAP Integration Suite.

+**Note:** This exercise is only necessary if you configure a Cloud Integration service in SAP Cloud ALM yourself.

-### Overview on available SAP Integration Suite tenants and SAP Cloud ALM tenant for this session
+:warning: to be added: Overview on available SAP Integration Suite tenants and SAP Cloud ALM tenant for this session

 <br>![](/exercises/ex1/images/RegisteredServicesToSuiteTenants.png)